vsivsi/meteor-job-collection/README.md

     // Create a worker to get sendMail jobs from 'myJobQueue'
     // This will keep running indefinitely, obtaining new work
+    // from the server whenever it is available.
+    // Note: If this worker was running within the Meteor environment,
-    // from the server whenever it is available. var workers = Job.processJobs('myJobQueue', 'sendEmail',
+    // Then only the call below is necessary to setup a worker! var workers = Job.processJobs('myJobQueue', 'sendEmail',
       function (job, cb) {
         // This will only be called if a